zdaiot/Kaggle-Pneumothorax-Seg/README.md

 - the former considers freezing the encoding part in the first stage, while the latter does not.

 Please note that
 - solver_freeze.py in both main.py and train_sfold.py are only work for pretrained unet_resnet34.
-- solver.py in both main.py and train_sfold.py are work for all model
+- solver.py in both main.py and train_sfold.py are work for all model.
+- if you use deeplabv3+ model, please add drop_last=True to all DataLoader functions in datasets/siim.py.
+- Solver_freeze.py and main.py have stopped updating.
+There is no guarantee that it will be available.

 ## Tensorboard
 ### different event files